 Steven received a Master’s Degree in Music Composition from the University of British Columbia and Bachelor’s Degrees in Music and Norwegian Language from the University of Washington.
 Since age 6, Steven has written music for solo piano and for ensembles of all sizes, from symphony orchestra to solo flute.
 His compositions have been performed throughout the USA, as well as in Canada, Norway, Spain, and Taiwan.

 Steven Luksan is currently on the faculty of Music Center of the Northwest, where he serves as a piano instructor and the staff accompanist.
 Steven was recently appointed Composer In Residence at Des Moines United Methodist Church (Des Moines, WA).
-He is also the pianist for the French Chorale of the Alliance Française de Seattle, accompanies within the Music Department at Shoreline Community College, and is a board member and outreach pianist for the Northwest Edvard Grieg Society.
+He is also the pianist for the French Chorale of the Alliance Française de Seattle, accompanies within the Music Department at Shoreline Community College, is an occasional accompanist with Seattle Opera, and is a board member and outreach pianist for the Northwest Edvard Grieg Society.